chili-chips-ba/openPCIE/1.pcb/README.md

 Designed with **KiCad 9.0.5**, from schematic entry to layout.
 For the full schematic PDF, click [here](openpci2-backplane/openpci2-backplane.pdf).

+## Usage scenarios

-## Use-case-1: Direct FPGA_RC to FPGA_EP (Gen1, x1)
+### Usecase 1: Direct FPGA_RC to FPGA_EP (Gen1 x1)
 @AnesVrce to add illustration.

 This scenario is the bread-and-butter, the meat of this project.
 That's what it is about.
 We intend to test our Artix-7 RootComplex in both "Slot" and M.2 form-factors.
-The backplane design leaves the path open for future exploration of **x4** and **Gen2** implementations and scenarios.
+The backplane design leaves the path open for future exploration of **x4** and **Gen2** implementations.

 This same scenario is also envisioned for testing the interoperability of our [openCologne-PCIE](https://github.com/chili-chips-ba/openCologne-PCIE) EndPoint with Xilinx Artix-7 RootComplex.

-## Use-case-2: Switched FPGA_RC to FPGA_EP (Gen1, x1)
+### Usecase 2: Switched FPGA_RC to FPGA_EP (Gen1 x1)
 @AnesVrce to add illustration.

-We intend to try testing the Root Complex interactions with End-Points through a PCIE Switch.
+We intend to try testing the RootComplex interactions with EndPoints through a PCIE Switch.
 This is "best effort", i.e. a  bonus if we manage to make it work.
-The backplane also leaves the path open for **Gen2** testing.
+The backplane also leaves the door open for the **Gen2** testing.

-## Use-case-3: Switched RPi5_RC to FPGA_EP (Gen1, x1)
+### Usecase 3: Switched RPi5_RC to FPGA_EP (Gen1 x1)
 This scenario is for our [openCologne-PCIE](https://github.com/chili-chips-ba/openCologne-PCIE) EndPoint design, to test its interoperability with RPi5.
 The backplane design allows trying both "Slot" and M.2 form-factor of GateMate PCIE cards.

 <p align="center" width="100%">
     <img width="50%" src="0.doc/images/PCIE-synergy-with-RPI5.png">
 </p>

-Our backplane is designed for RPi5 Standard FPC cable, which is with contacts on the **opposite sides**.
+Our backplane is designed for `RPi5 Standard FFC`, which is when contacts are on the `opposite sides`.

 <p align="center" width="100%">
     <img width="50%" src="0.doc/images/RPI5-PCIE-FFC.jpg">
 </p>

-Such cable is also known as **"B Type"**, see [this](https://www.amazon.com/iUniker-Contacts-Opposite-Raspberry-Peripheral/dp/B0F7HJL2QG/ref=pd_ci_mcx_di_int_sccai_cn_d_sccl_2_2/143-7699313-0639204?pd_rd_w=UVwz6&content-id=amzn1.sym.751acc83-5c05-42d0-a15e-303622651e1e&pf_rd_p=751acc83-5c05-42d0-a15e-303622651e1e&pf_rd_r=SSMC3DSGA2A09FFQH4YH&pd_rd_wg=RZodX&pd_rd_r=fb584b31-62bd-44e0-af8e-5133406dd983&pd_rd_i=B0F7HJL2QG&psc=1).
-Interestingly, many RPi5 HATs use the same-side contact, that is "A Type" cable, despite RaspberryPi explicit requirement not to do so.
-It is imperative to ensure you are using the correct orientation FPC before connecting up and powering up the system.
+Such cable is also known as `"B Type"`, see [this](https://www.amazon.com/iUniker-Contacts-Opposite-Raspberry-Peripheral/dp/B0F7HJL2QG/ref=pd_ci_mcx_di_int_sccai_cn_d_sccl_2_2/143-7699313-0639204?pd_rd_w=UVwz6&content-id=amzn1.sym.751acc83-5c05-42d0-a15e-303622651e1e&pf_rd_p=751acc83-5c05-42d0-a15e-303622651e1e&pf_rd_r=SSMC3DSGA2A09FFQH4YH&pd_rd_wg=RZodX&pd_rd_r=fb584b31-62bd-44e0-af8e-5133406dd983&pd_rd_i=B0F7HJL2QG&psc=1).

+Interestingly, many RPi5 HATs use the same-side contacts, that is the "A Type" cables, despite RaspberryPi explicit requirement not to do so.
+It is important to ensure that you are using the correct orientation FFC before connecting up and powering up the system.
 [Here](https://www.jeffgeerling.com/blog/2023/testing-pcie-on-raspberry-pi-5) is another interesting read on the RPi5 PCIE connectivity.

-## Use-case-4: PCIE Expansion or Extension
+### Usecase 4: PCIE Expansion or Extension
-By using our _"PCIE Jumper Cable"_, the backplane can be connected to a standard PC serving as a Root Complex, such as for the expansion of its I/O Slot capacity, or for the extension of its physical reach.
-We also intend to use it for [openCologne-PCIE](https://github.com/chili-chips-ba/openCologne-PCIE) EndPoint validation, specificaly to assess and compare the strength of GateMate SerDes to others, specifically Xilinx Artix-7 and off-the-shelf ASICs.
+By using our _"PCIE Jumper Cable"_, the backplane can be connected to a standard PC serving as a RootComplex, such as for the expansion of its I/O Slot capacity, or for the extension of its physical reach.
+We also intend to use it for [openCologne-PCIE](https://github.com/chili-chips-ba/openCologne-PCIE) EndPoint validation, specificaly to assess and compare the strength of GateMate SerDes to others, Xilinx Artix-7 and off-the-shelf ASICs in particular.

 <p align="center" width="100%">
     <img width="60%" src="0.doc/images/PCIE-Jumper-Cable-Male2Male.jpg">